 – Targets are explicitely identified, and are more easily retrieved than from the original HST catalogue.

-– The service is regularly updated to include new observations.
+– The service is updated daily to include new observations.
 However, the most recent ones may be under embargo and therefore not directly accessible, although descriptions are available.

 – Thumbnails are provided when available, and are selected from those distributed at CADC.
-Thumbnails may be missing, in particular during proprietary periods.
-Thumbnails of images only show a part of the FoV, which not always include the main target.
+Thumbnails may be missing, in particular during proprietary periods (i.e. when parameter release_date is in the future).
+Thumbnails of images may show only a part of the FoV, which not always include the main target.

 The data are presented in a table with descriptive parameters for each file, extracted from the CADC catalogue and fits headers: